shimanek/cpfem_opt/docs/source/index.rst

 Overview
 --------

-``cpfem_opt`` is a portable set of scripts implementing a Bayesian `optimization framework`_ using Gaussian process regression to parameterize the hardening models within crystal plasticity finite element method calculations, which are run through a `user material subroutine`_ integrated with Abaqus.
+``matmdl`` is a package implementing a Bayesian `optimization framework`_ using Gaussian process regression to parameterize the hardening models within crystal plasticity finite element method calculations, which are run through a `user material subroutine`_ integrated with Abaqus.
 Its main features are that it:

 * Wraps around existing crystal plasticity implementation using Abaqus as the finite element solver
 * Uses gradient-free optimization for the multi-dimensional parameter space describing slip system level material properties